BarnsleyCouncil/local-gov-ims-site/_posts/2021-01-29-preparing-for-beta.md

 Four months on (a gap largely due to a restructure of the IT department in Barnsley) we're getting the band back together to consider how we generate that plan and that detail.

-We've engaged the services of DXW once more to help us facilitate a workshop with key stakeholders on February 12th.
+We've engaged the services of DXW once more to help us facilitate a workshop with key stakeholders on February 12th that will aim to:

+* Agree the scope of the work
+* Agree the milestones for delivery
+* Identify costs and financial support need

 The learning from that session will be collated into a plan and to take us a step further.
 That plan with its spending forecast will be formed into a bid document.
 We'll submit that bid document to MHCLG seeking the funding we need to proceed.

 Our outline plan at the moment breaks the beta phase into a Private Beta: